Corrin Varady

 Corrin Varady is an author and Edtech entrepreneur.

 Varady founded a digital education company, IDEA Digital Education in 2015.

 Education

 Varady holds two master's degrees (Università Commerciale Luigi Bocconi/University of New South Wales and the London School of Economics) with First Class Honours and a PhD at the London School of Economics.
-Varady's book published by Palgrave Macmillan is titled 'Vigorous Self Defense' and challenges the use of military force in peacekeeping missions.
+Varady's book published by Palgrave Macmillan is titled US Foreign Policy and the Multinational Force in Lebanon: Vigorous Self Defense and challenges the use of military force in peacekeeping missions.
 He has lectured at both the University of Cape Town and Witwatersrand University, South Africa.
-He has also written for the Huffington Post, USA.
+He has also written for the Huffington Post.

 Career

 IDEA Digital Education

 Varady founded IDEA Digital Education to create and deliver STEM fields digital education content to primary and secondary students across Africa and the Middle East.
 The Company currently has 127 team members across 6 countries with over 1800 curriculum topics, 38,000 animations, videos and interactive activities as well as over 10,000 assessments.
 Together with South Africa's national Department of Basic Education and the Western Cape Government, IDEA has launched aligned digital content and training programs for government school teachers and students.
 IDEA has 257,000 active users and over 1.4mil subscribers.
 IDEA is an authorised global Microsoft Gold IP Co-Sell Education partner for content.
 Through this work, Varady has been an advocate for increasing technology in schools and has been outspoken in his views on education, extreme racism, literacy and the 4th Industrial Revolution.
 Varady is one of the Stanford University Seed Transformation CEOs for 2019 and IDEA has been selected by the Agence française de développement for the social and inclusion business program for 2019.